BNSC1/android-notes/README.md

 Multitouch can be handled with `MotionEvent`, `pointerCount` is used to get the number of touch points currently on the screen, and a loop is used to retrieve the position of each touch point using the getX() and getY() methods.

+Bundle class is commonly used for passing data between activities, fragments, and other components.
+While it may be possible to use a simple Map data structure for passing data, there are several reasons why Bundle is a better choice:
+1. Type safety: Bundle provides type safety for the data that is being passed.
+This means that the data is checked to ensure that it conforms to a specific data type, which can help prevent errors and improve code reliability.
+2. Serialization: Bundle provides built-in serialization support for many common data types, such as strings, integers, and arrays.
+This makes it easy to pass data between components, even if the data needs to be persisted across app restarts or device rotations.
+3. Compatibility: Bundle is a standard Android class that is widely used across the Android platform.
+This means that other components, such as system services and third-party libraries, are designed to work with Bundle, which can improve compatibility and reduce the risk of errors.
+4. Performance: Bundle is optimized for performance in the Android platform, and provides efficient memory management and serialization algorithms that can improve app performance.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.